 If you’re one of the millions of Americans with “forever chemicals” in your water supply, the only real solution is a water filter.
 In this guide, you’ll find the expert guidance and product reviews you need to make a sound purchasing decision.
 We’re in your corner.

-It takes more than an ordinary activated carbon filter to remove PFAS.
-So, we did extensive research to identify the best filtration systems for PFAS removal based on their quality, features, certifications and value.
+It takes more than an ordinary activated carbon filter to tackle persistent chemicals.
+So, we did extensive research to identify leading filtration systems for removing these contaminants based on their quality, features, certifications and value.

-We poured over reviews, analyzed customer feedback and scrutinized independent test results to find filters with high PFAS removal rates and user-friendly features.
-After using them personally, we’re confident that these are the best filters for removing toxic PFAS and other hazardous chemicals from your tap water.
-If we wouldn’t use them in our homes, they’re not on this list.
+We poured over reviews, analyzed customer feedback and scrutinized independent test results to find filters that excel in removing these persistent chemicals while offering user-friendly features.
+After using them personally, we’re confident that these are the best options for eliminating harmful substances from your tap water.
+If we wouldn’t use them in our homes, they wouldn’t be on this list.

 Who Needs This Guide?

-This guide is for anyone who wants to know more about PFAS contamination.
+This guide is for anyone looking to understand more about the contamination of water supplies by persistent chemicals.

 In it, you’ll learn:

-- And what you can do about them
+- And what steps you can take to protect yourself

-We’ll help you decipher uncomfortable technical jargon and sort out advertising claims.
+We’ll help you cut through the technical jargon and clarify any misleading advertising claims.

 We also discuss:

-If you have questions, we have the answers.
+If you have questions, we’ve got the answers.

 What Are PFAS Chemicals?